 Check it for yourself.

-Did you get any of the 5 test emails the page sends?
+Did you get any of the 5 test emails the page sent?
 Did any of them end up in spam?

 If they made it into spam or into your inbox, you could easily be spoofed.
 This means an attacker can email any number of tricks into your user-base and be successful.
 The email security checks should prevent the email server connection, and the email will not be accepted by your mail servers… -not even into spam.